 The valley is at a height of about 3600 meters or 14,400 ft.
 The valley remains under snow from October to May.
 In the month of June, the snow starts melting and the seeds that were buried under the snow start germinating and bloom in different phases till August, and dry up in September.

-In October again it starts snowing and the valley is cover with snow.
+In October again it starts snowing and the valley is covered with snow.
 The time to visit it is from mid-July to mid-September.
 August is the best month to visit there.
 It is called Nanda Devi National Park and is a UNESCO world heritage site.

 I planned to visit this place at the end of July 2015.
 I had booked a GMVN package which was canceled due to a natural calamity; they refunded the money.
 Although I was disappointed, I did not cancel my train tickets and started alone.

 I was pretty scared but could not resist going there.
-I reached at 4 AM at Haridwar by Doon Express from Kolkata.
+I reached at 4 AM Haridwar by Doon Express from Kolkata.
 Being a novice traveler I had no idea about reaching Joshimath from there.
 I told a rickshaw puller that I want to go to Joshimath.

 He took me to a shared jeep stand and loaded my luggage on a jeep that was going to Joshimath.
 I waited there till 7 AM for the jeep to be filled up keeping myself busy with tea and chips.